asfdf-sudo/AnnotationByNDG/README.md

   - `run_test.py` : This script is used for batch processing the construction of the Juliet project and generating the project build logs for each individual project.
   - `analyze_logs.py` : This script is used to compare the error results of the log before and after generating annotations.
   - `countJava` : This script is used to count the number of annotations and functions in the project.
+  - `deleteAnnotation` : This script can be used to remove all function annotations from the specified project.